couchbaselabs/cloud-formation/README.md

 To grow that cluster, you could launch another N-pack of Membase, such as an additional 2-pack.
-When launching the next pack, provide the HOST:REST_PORT of some public IP/network address of some node in the original pack (eg, the 3-pack) as input via the ExistingClusterHostPort parameter.
+When launching the next pack, provide the HOST:REST_PORT of some public DNS or public IP address of some node in the original pack (eg, the 3-pack) as input via the ExistingClusterHostPort parameter.

 For example, this might be something like "10.50.22.21:8091".
 The Membase server template will then auto-join its newly launched nodes (from the 2-pack) to the existing cluster, but will not auto-Rebalance the newly expanded 5-node cluster.
 You can use the Membase web management console UI to kick off the Rebalance operation yourself, when you're ready to do so.

-Or, if you change your mind, you can also easily remove the added server nodes (using the "Remove Server" feature).
+Or, if you change your mind, you can also easily remove the added server nodes (using the "Remove Server" feature) in the Membase web management console UI.

 If you specify an ExistingClusterHostPort, then newly launched nodes will inherit the configuration of the existing cluster,